ory/meta/README.md

 replicate_all "$workspace" "keep"
 ```

-The `keep` parameter prevents changes being committed and pushed, so that you
-can inspect the result of the sync operation locally.
-To do that,
+Please make sure to change `"push"` to `"keep"` to skip committing and pushing
-`cd $workspace` to get to the folder that contains the cloned and modified
+the changes. `cd $workspace` to go to the folder that contains the cloned and
-repos.
+modified repos so that you can see the changes made to them.